How to Stop Child Marriage: The Ultimate Guide

 Why is child marriage so common?

 Child marriage is a shame that is talked about but not done.
 It is unfortunate, but it is also a fact of human nature.
 Many people have thought, “Why should I have to marry my best friend’s daughter?”
 The problem is that when you ask people why they have children, they will often say, “Because that’s what I’ve been told.”
 That is not the case.
-People want to tell you that they have chosen to be a parent, but they haven’t chosen to do anything about it.
+People want to tell you that they have chosen to be a parent but haven’t chosen to do anything about it.
 They’ve just decided to take care of their child.
 When people choose to have children, it is often out of obligation to the other person to prevent child marriage.

 What does stopping child marriage take?

 If you ask someone why they have children, you might get this: “Well, because that’s what my religious group told me to do.”
-If that is the case, you probably don’t have a good enough reason to ask for proof that your religious group told you to do exactly what it told you to do.
+If that is the case, you probably don’t have enough reason to ask for proof that your religious group told you to do exactly what it told you to do.
 This is why it’s important to verify everything you are told.
 You don’t know everything because there is no One Authority On Everything.

 Strategies to end child marriage: myths and realities